Funadhoo (Shaviyani Atoll): Overview

-Sh.Funadhoo is the capital island of the atoll.
+Sh.Funadhoo is the capital island of the Shaviyani atoll.
 The Shaviyani Atoll Office was established on 9 September 1958 by the state.
 Until 1 January 1968, the atoll office was located in Lhaimagu which was the capital of the atoll.
 The government declared that effective from 1 January 1968, the capital would be Farukolhu Funadhoo (Funadhoo) and hence, the atoll office was transferred to Funadhoo.

 Migration

 Under the policy to integrate population and development, the first phase of the project to relocate people from Firubaidhoo to Funadhoo was launched on 6 June 1996.
 The 26 houses planned for this phase were completed and handed over to their owners on the 1 December 1997.